 Habits that form when you're stressed - such as rubbing, scratching and biting your fingers or lip - increase your chances of skin damage and sickness as well.
 When your immune system and skin's defenses are already weakened, these nervous tendencies do not help.

-Unfortunately, studies have also shown that living a stressful life increases our chances of getting skin cancer in later years, and stress has been proven to help cancer spread more quickly in mice that were being exposed to UV lights.
+Unfortunately, studies have also shown that living a stressful life increases our chances of getting skin cancer in later years, and stress has been proven to help cancer spread more quickly in mice that were being exposed to UV radiation.
 But there's some good news: the fact that we know how stress affects us being a pretty major one, because we can do things to prevent it.
 Since it's easier said than done to lead a stress-free life, try some of these tips for reducing your stress level:

 - Don't neglect your skin even if you're stressed, keep up with your skincare routine: especially SPF!